aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 # Predict SageMaker Training Resource Consumption using Canary Training to enable Data-Driven Selection of Training Instances

 Model training often requires disparate amounts of training resources.
 [Amazon SageMaker](https://aws.amazon.com/pm/sagemaker) provides a large number of choices in compute hardware resources available to users, include many different types of GPU and CPU based training instances.
 However, knowing the resource requirements of the training job in advance can be challenging.

- Data Scientists may ask the following questions:
+For example, Data Scientists may ask the following questions:

-* Which training instance will work best for my training job?
+* Which training instance will work for my training job?
 * How much CPU/RAM/GPU resources does my training job require?
 * How long will it take for the training to finish?
 How much will it cost?
 * Should I use a single instance or [distributed training](https://docs.aws.amazon.com/sagemaker/latest/dg/distributed-training.html)?